JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `hasUserRole`

 Check whether a given user has a given role for the colony.
+Calls the function of the same name on the colony's authority contract.

 **Parameters**